jhenry/rails_install_fest/instablog_demo/README.markdown

 Table based layouts are so Twentieth Century.
 Let's replace those tables with, header and paragraph tags.

+1. Open up app -> views -> posts -> index.html.erb
+2. Remove table tags and replace with headers and paragraphs.
+3. Save and reload page.

 ## Adding validation

 We want to make sure our authors are not forgetting important items, such as titles.
+Rails makes this pretty easy to do.

+1. Open app -> models -> post.rb
+2. Add the line:

+	<pre>validates_presence_of :title, :message => "can't be blank"</pre>

-## Let there be comments?
+## Let there be comments

-Time permitting, lets get wild and add a comment feature.
+Lets get wild and add a comment feature.

 ## References